Y Fronts Underwear UK – Popular Jockey Mens Briefs / Pants

 Despite the many Americanisations that have happened in the UK over the years, such as changing the name of Marathon to Snickers and Opal Fruits to Starburst, Y fronts remain Y-fronts. perhaps because it is a generic term rather than a brand name.
 Therefore no company can hope to easily rename it.
 That said does anybody remember the failed attempt to rename Coco Pops to Chocho Krispies back in 1998?
 Sometimes even brand names can not be renamed for commercial convenience.

 Why did Jockey shorts or briefs end up being called y fronts in the UK?
-Well simply because their inverted “y” shape design, so why not state the obvious and just call them y front briefs or pants?
-However as we know, the “y” design was never meant to be a fashion statement.
+Well simply because of their inverted “y” shape design.
+So why not state the obvious and just call them y front briefs as you see them, right?
+However as we know, the “y” design was never meant to simply be a fashion statement.
 It actually serves a very useful purpose, via provision of a hidden seam or fly that allows quick and easy access to the penis, to pull it out for urination, or if you prefer, the call of nature.

 The design of y front pants ensure maximum comfort and support for the male package.
 The original Jockey Y-Fronts qualities of being soft, made of fine cotton and having a great fit make y-fronts a popular choice for men and have ensured the survival of the y-front for over 70 years since its creation.
 The original colour of white y fronts still remains a popular colour choice today.